 As a writer, taking notes creates valuable raw material that you can work from to start a variety of projects.
-But should you just take note of everything?
+But, should you just take note of everything?
 When is it just too much or no longer valuable to take notes?
-Let’s discuss the finer points of notetaking.
+Let’s discuss the finer points of note taking methods and strategies..

 Is it Possible to Take Too Many Notes?